House prices in Luton

 Prices by property type

-Median sold price by type across Luton.
+Median sold price and share of the market, by type, across Luton.

 The most-traded type in Luton is semi-detached (2,368 sales, median £330,000), which tends to set the tone of the area.
 Flats (£164,250) and houses (~£324,112) trade well apart, so the headline figure moves a lot with the mix of what's for sale.